IonicaBizau/gridly/README.md

 The minimal (~100-170 bytes) grid system for modern browsers.

-You don't need monolithic CSS frameworks for simple grid systems. ~200 bytes of CSS can save your life. :dizzy:
+You don't need monolithic CSS frameworks for simple grid systems. ~100 bytes of CSS can save your life. :dizzy:

 ## Usage

 In the [`dist`](/dist) directory there are three minified files:

- - `gridly-core.min.css` (216 B): just the Gridly core including same-width column support and mobile responsive support.
+ - `gridly-core.min.css` (101 B): just the Gridly core including same-width column support and mobile responsive support.
- - `gridly-col-widths.min.css` (249 B): the custom width columns
+ - `gridly-col-widths.min.css` (154 B): the custom width columns
- - `gridly.min.css` (465 B): the previous two files' content put together
+ - `gridly.min.css` (255 B): the previous two files' content put together

+If you need to support more browsers, you can use the prefixed versions.
+They're located in [`dist/prefixed`](/dist/prefixed).
+They're ~1.8× the size of their counterparts.

+### Browser Support

+Gridly supports browsers that implement the Flexible Box Layout Module.

+As of December 2015, browser support for flexbox is 81.27% for unprefixed, and 95.44% for prefixed.

 ## :rocket: Available on CDN!